Ottawa attempting to change citizenship oath to include respect for Indigenous treaties

-The federal government appears set to change the wording of the citizenship oath to include respect for Indigenous treaties.
+The federal government is trying to change the wording of the citizenship oath to include respect for Indigenous treaties.

-As the House of Commons returns from a break week, the government has given notice on the order paper that Immigration Minister Marco Mendicino will table what is being called “an Act to amend the Citizenship Act (Truth and Reconciliation Commission of Canada’s call to action number 94).”
+As the House of Commons returns from a break week, Immigration Minister Marco Mendicino on Tuesday morning tabled “an Act to amend the Citizenship Act (Truth and Reconciliation Commission of Canada’s call to action number 94).”

 That call to action from the 2012 Truth and Reconciliation Commission calls on the government to amend the oath of citizenship taken by new Canadians.